8 Great Ways for Keeping Children Active

 Alternatively, take up a sport or game that the family can do together, like frisbee, cycling, or rock climbing.

-2. Prioritize time for exercise.
+2. Prioritise time for exercise

 Many children have a lot on their plates with schoolwork and after-school activities, so it’s key to set time aside for exercise.